The Advisement Center in Psychology

 Academic advisement for declared psychology majors is handled through the Psychology Undergraduate Advisement Office, located in Social Sciences 399B.

-The Advisement Office is directed by SUNY Distinguished Teaching Professor, Dr. Robert Rosellini, and is staffed by doctoral students who have been trained as advisors.
-Students receive advice and information regarding the curriculum required for a bachelor's degree in psychology.
+The Advisement Office is staffed by a professional Academic Advisor who oversees doctoral students who have been trained as advisors.
+Undergraduate students can receive advice and information regarding the curriculum required for a bachelor's degree in psychology.
 Advisors meet with students and go over their audits and offer suggestions for courses to complete requirements in the major.
 Students can also find information on graduate programs in psychology and career possibilities.
 Before seeking out the Advisement Office, check Frequently Asked Questions.
-Please note that some of the files on this website are in Adobe pdf format and require Adobe Acrobat reader (freely available on the web).

 For a list of courses, please see: Undergraduate Bulletin in Psychology